 Summer is well and truly upon us.
 Beating down on us here in London in fact.

-Studies have shown that the mortality of urban landscape trees frequently reaches 30% in the first year after planting, sometimes rising to 70%, with both lack of water and sub-optimal soils usually to blame.
-Insufficient soil moisture and soil compaction are the two biggest limiting factors to root growth and indeed both are interrelated.
+Studies have shown that 30% of urban landscape trees frequently die in the first year after planting (sometimes this rises to 70%) with lack of water and sub-optimal soils usually to blame.
+Insufficient soil moisture and soil compaction are the two biggest limiting factors to root growth.

 Trees planted into poor soil with little planning for aftercare is a scenario played out all too often; the biology of living trees is disregarded and the resulting waste of both time and resources can breed local resentment towards Local Authorities, making them sceptical of future tree planting schemes.

-Watering is even more important in compacted soils as the root system may already be slow-growing due to ‘mechanical resistance’; as new roots have to force their way through tiny pore spaces.
+Watering is even more important in compacted soils as the root system may already be slow-growing due to ‘mechanical resistance’ as new roots force their way through tiny pore spaces.

-Some trees adapt to drought by decreasing shoot growth while maintaining root growth to increase the root to shoot ratio in order to maximise water uptake and decrease transpiration (loss of water through the leaf pores).
-Roots may also grow downwards, away from the dried out surface layers, but, when urban soils limit rooting depth (eg a shallow layer of soil on top of rubble), the ability of tree roots to respond to periods of drought is further limited.
+Some trees adapt to drought by decreasing shoot growth while maintaining root growth to increase the root to shoot ratio.
+This maximises water uptake and decreases transpiration (loss of water through the leaf pores).
+Roots may also grow downwards, away from the dried out surface layers, but when urban soils limit rooting depth (eg a shallow layer of soil on top of rubble), the ability of tree roots to respond to periods of drought is further limited.

-Planting deep rooted plants such as comfrey can also help to break up compacted soils by creating new channels and attracting microbial activity in the rhizosphere which in turn attract larger organisms such as worms which work on improving structure.
+Planting deep rooted plants such as comfrey can also help to break up compacted soils by creating new channels and attracting microbial activity in the rhizosphere, which in turn attract larger organisms such as worms to improve the soil structure.

-In the first two years aim to soak your whole mulch area to ensure the whole root system, reduced in size by the nursery, has access to the water as well as encouraging the outward growth of new absorbing roots towards the edge of the mulch ring (roots can only grow where there is sufficient moisture – they can’t grow through dry soil towards a water source).
-In subsequent years, focus any watering and feeding around the drip line as this is where the absorbing roots will lie; there’s little point in watering and feeding the woody ‘secondary’ growth around the base of the trunk.
+In the first two years, aim to soak your whole mulch area to ensure the whole root system has access to the water, as well as encouraging the outward growth of new absorbing roots towards the edge of the mulch ring.
+Roots can only grow where there is sufficient moisture – they can’t grow through dry soil towards a water source.

 One great little invention is the H2go; an 80l water bag designed to sit in a wheel barrow where it can be filled up and emptied through a spout by simply tilting the barrow forward.
 That’s up to four trees in one journey.
 Using a couple these, two people could water a whole orchard sufficiently in little time.

-So, we’d love to hear how groups are tackling their watering.
+We’d love to hear how groups are tackling their watering.
 In particular, we’re keen to see successful rain water collection set ups in public spaces, and how park groups get water to their trees when they’re planted far from a tap.
-Please share your ideas on our Twitter and/or Facebook, or email email@example.com.
+Please share your ideas with us, tagging our Twitter and/or Facebook or Instagram accounts, or email email@example.com